 So before an important race I established an 800m swimming PB (by ‘only’ a few seconds whilst fairly fatigued and also with a mild illness possibly encroaching).
 On the same day I did a 1km TT/Sprint and was easily 2% faster.
 Of course these could be as a result of me being stronger/fitter after a period of extended training.
 But at least this proved to me that I would be able to take CURRANZ in a race and probably experience no adverse reaction or detrimental effect on race performance.

-I was unable to test the affect of taking BLACKCURRANT following a week of phosphate loading (phosphate loading periods need to be well separated throughout the year eg 4 times a year supplementation only)
+I was unable to test the effect of taking BLACKCURRANT following a week of phosphate loading (phosphate loading periods need to be well separated throughout the year eg 4 times a year supplementation only)

 I’m writing this 3 days before my race.
 I will complete this article after the race and you are reading the completed race version.